cpske/ISP/assignment/week1/your-software-process.md

 **Preconditions**: a car, water supply, and a warm dry day

 1. Preparation
    a. park the car in the shade
    b. prepare bucket, car wash, sponge, clean rags, optional squeegie
    c. put 1 cap of car wash in bucket, add about 3-4 L water allowing foam to form
 2. Wash the Car
    a. start from the top, spray water to remove dirt and thoroughly wet surface
    b. apply soapy water with sponge to remove all dirt from one area
    c. spray water to remove soap and dirt
    d. repeat 'til whole car is clean
 3. Dry the Car
    a. wait until the car is partially dry, but still has water drops
    b. use clean rags or squeegie to dry the windows and top of car
    c. dry other parts of car, working from top to bottom

 **Product**: a clean, dry car

-**Evaluation Criteria**: car should be clean with no dirt or water marks
+**Evaluation Criterion**: car should be clean with no dirt or water marks

+---
+If you have more than one evaluation criterion then write "Evaluation Criteria" (plural form).